 Orphans & Vulnerable Children Major/Minor

-With a council of expert professionals helping advise the program, the OVC major prepares students through teaching best practices and a holistic model of care.
-You, as one of Taylor's OVC students, will study current trends in orphan/child care and interventions, fundraising, non-profit management, and health—all of which will be complemented by significant practical experience.
+You, as one of Taylor’s OVC students, will study current trends in orphan/child care and interventions, fundraising, non-profit management, and health—all of which will be complemented by significant practical experience.

 Students will gain real-world exposure to local and global issues vulnerable children face by participating in two internships—one local or national and one international.
-By having one global and one domestic practicum, students will receive a multi-angle perspective of child care while becoming aware of cultural biases, identifying differences in ethical issues, practicing humility and sensitivity, and building unconventional thinking skills.
+By having one global and one domestic practicum, students will receive a multi-angle perspective of orphan care while becoming aware of cultural biases, identifying differences in ethical issues, practicing humility and sensitivity, and building unconventional thinking skills.

 In two specialized monitoring and evaluation classes, you will consult with local and global organizations about the effectiveness of their work.
 Join in the data collecting and analysis process, and discover data-informed techniques that will help you best assess the quality of care intervention.